Explaining Quasi-Experimental Design And Its Various Methods

 What Is Quasi-Experimental Design?

-A quasi-experimental design is pretty much different from an experimental design, except for the fact that they both manifest the cause-effect relationship between the independent and dependent variables.
-So how is quasi-experimental design different?
+A quasi-experimental design is pretty much different from an experimental design, except for the fact that they both manifest the cause-effect relationship between the independent and dependent variables

 Well, unlike experimental design, quasi-experiments do not include random assignments of participants meaning, the participants are placed in the experimental groups based on some of the other criteria.
-Let us take a deeper look into how quasi-experimental design works.
+Let us take a deeper look at how quasi-experimental design works.

 Experimental design has three characteristics: